artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

 <img src="/images/react-native/artsy_react_logo.svg" style="width:300px;">
 </center>

-As [the Artsy iOS app](https://github.com/artsy/eigen) grew larger, we came to a point where we started hitting pain points in terms of our existing architecture, the future directions the application might take, support for other future platforms such as Android, and the technology decisions we needed to take in-order steer this all in the direction we want - including more ways to improve user experience, such as, more efficient network data fetching.
+As [the Artsy iOS app](https://github.com/artsy/eigen) grew larger, we started hitting pain points in terms of our existing architecture, the future directions the application might take, support for other future platforms such as Android, and the technology decisions we needed to take in-order steer this all in the direction we want - including more ways to improve user experience, such as, more efficient network data fetching.